-Indie-electro trio Twist Helix prepare to release their vibrant debut album Ouseburn, on 5th October 2018 via Paul Black Music.
+Indie-electro trio Twist Helix release their vibrant debut album Ouseburn, out now via Paul Black Music.

 Each track on this eclectic concept album weaves lyrical themes that present a social commentary of the changing landscape of Newcastle, their hometown, and its post-industrial reinvention as a creative hub.
 It begins with opening track ‘Newcastle’ and its awakening from industrial decline and ends with ‘Little Buildings’, as the album’s protagonist (an artist) realises she has participated in the gentrification of an area that she loved.
 Ouseburn is an album that will certainly hit home for many in our current climate.
 Forthcoming single Graphite - a song about the artist feeling frustration as she cannot articulate an authentic vision of her city - is filled with dynamic, synth-heavy beats, sounding akin to the likes of Depeche Mode and New Order.
 Each track on the album soars with a futuristic atmosphere, combining infectious pop hooks, striking synths and distinctive lead vocals to create something truly thought-provoking and bold.